microsoft/vscode-docs/docs/remote/troubleshooting.md

 - using password authentication,
 - using an SSH key with a passphrase when the [SSH Agent](#setting-up-the-ssh-agent) is not running or accessible,

-you need to enable the `remote.SSH.showLoginTerminal` [setting](/docs/getstarted/settings.md) in VS Code.
+...you need to enable the `remote.SSH.showLoginTerminal` [setting](/docs/getstarted/settings.md) in VS Code.
 This setting displays the terminal whenever VS Code runs an SSH command.
 You can then enter your auth code, password, or passphrase when the terminal appears.

 To avoid reentering your connection information each time, you can enable the `ControlMaster` feature so that OpenSSH runs multiple SSH sessions over a single connection.